CITi-UFPE/Terapia-Interativa/README.md

-# Terapia-Intensiva
+# Terapia Intensiva
-A repository to keep all proofs of concept used necessary for the tech documentation.
+A repository to keep all proofs of concept necessary for the tech documentation.